keijiro/Lasp/README.md

 Installation
 ------------

+Download [the unitypackage file] and import it to the project.

-1. Before installing LASP Loopback, the original version of LASP has to be removed from the project to avoid conflicts.
+Before installing the package, the original version of LASP has to be removed from the project to avoid conflicts.
 Remove `Assets/Lasp` diretory if it exists.
-1. Download [the unitypackage file] and import it to the project.

 [the unitypackage file]: LaspLoopback.unitypackage